The page has been translated by Gen AI.

 For detailed information on creating log events, refer to CreateCustomLogEvents.

-ServiceWatch linked service
+ServiceWatch integration service

 How-to guides